israelias/resume-ux/README.md

   - With consideration to the stack as a linked list of nodes, where each node-section stores the data value of two nested sub-sections and has a link or pointer to the next node-section; the opportunity to build the back-end with more complex data structures in the future forced me to attach a component-based approach to the HTML outline and the CSS rulesets.
 - Linked List Data Structure
   - The notion of traversing a linear data structure with stored values helped to section both the front and back end of the website with a high-level structure to follow.
-  - In accomodating growth and change, the site can conceivably evolve to truly adopt a nodal data structure.
-(I am aware that it does not actually function this way)
+  - In accommodating growth and change, the site can conceivably evolve to truly adopt a nodal data structure.
+(I am aware it does not actually function this way)
   - As such, the project is programmed with an ambition to be revisited with a larger arsenal of tools and knowledge of complex data structure in the foreseeable future.
   - At the very least, the resume stack is designed to accommodate additional article "nodes" which offer the immediate opportunity to grow and modify the stack to the extent that new sections are required.
   - The project's information architecture is thus conceived to accommodate change; ensuring interchangeability of content to an HTML document outline that utilizes equally semantic elements.